h2oai/steam/docs/cli/steam_share_entity.md

 ### Options

 ```
-      --entity-id=0: No description available
+      --entity-id=0: Integer ID for an entity in Steam.
-      --entity-type-id=0: No description available
+      --entity-type-id=0: Integer ID for the type of entity.
-      --kind="": No description available
+      --kind="": Type of permission.
+Can be view, edit, or own.
-      --workgroup-id=0: No description available
+      --workgroup-id=0: Integer ID of a workgroup in Steam.
 ```

 ### Options inherited from parent commands